Oyindamolabadara/book-club/README.md

 ![Footer](assets/images/footer.png)

 # SOLVED BUGS
 * When I ran my code through W3C Validators, I was given an error message saying there was a bad value for the width on the video element.
 Expected a digit but saw percentage instead.
-This was fixed by removing the percentage and changing the value.
+This was fixed by removing the percentage and changing the value, i.e from 80% to 80.
 * I designed for the desktop version first, which gave me some issues whilst trying to make the site responsive, the images in the gallery section and the navbar specifically.
 I managed to fix this using the grid-template-column.
+* Another error message was given on the W3C Validators about the grid-template-columns.
+It said 1fr is not a gap value.
+This was fixed by changing 1fr to 25%.
 * After checking again, there were no further errors.

 # TECHNOLOGY USED